-A note about Virtual Power Plants (VPPs): A recent phenomenon in the world of batteries is the Virtual Power Plant or 'VPP'.
-In a nutshell, you can get a cheaper battery if you agree to let the VPP control it.
+About Virtual Power Plants

+One last thing on batteries - a recent phenomenon in the world of batteries is the Virtual Power Plant or VPP.
+In a nutshell, you can get a cheaper battery, monthly bill credit, or both, if you agree to let the VPP control it.

-They will then be able to charge and discharge your battery at will to profit from electricity price fluctuations.
-In some states, there are generous VPPs that can bring battery payback below 10 years - but you do have to crunch your own numbers.
+They will then be able to charge and discharge your battery to profit from electricity price fluctuations.
+But this can mean you'll be left with a flat battery in the evening, as this is when VPPs will profit the most from controlling your battery.

+In some states, generous VPPs can bring battery payback below ten years, but you do have to crunch your own numbers.
+Never take an electricity retailer or VPP operator's word at face value.